qiime2/q2galaxy/README.md

 Then you will want to template the tools you are interested in (see [Usage](#usage) above).
 Then you can run this command (in your QIIME 2 environment)
 ```
-planemo test --install_galaxy \
+planemo serve --install_galaxy \
   --galaxy_branch qiime2 \
   --galaxy_source https://github.com/ebolyen/galaxy.git \
   --no_conda_auto_install \
   --no_conda_auto_init \
+  --database_type sqlite \
+  --no_cleanup \
+  --file_path <directory to store data> \
   <directory of tools here>

 ```
 This command will skip installation of any tools as they are assumed to already be available in your environment.
 To disable that, you can omit the `--no_conda` flags from the above command.

 Note: this command can take quite some time as it will build the Galaxy UI from source.
-This will involve creating a lot of node modules via webpack which may appear intimidating, but the results should be cached afterwards so that they won't need to be repeated.
+This will involve creating a lot of node modules via webpack which may appear intimidating.

 Once that is finished, the server will be running on: `http://localhost:9090`